 Related read:The Best Pup-friendly Road Trips in the U.S.

 Before you hit the open road, you’ll need to do a little planning to make this trip the best ever.
-For the comfort and safety of both you and your pet - you’ll want to make sure you’ve done all of your research and are ready for any bumps in the road (literally and figuratively).
+For the comfort and safety of both you and your pet – you’ll want to do all of your research so that you are ready for any bumps in the road (literally and figuratively).

 We consulted Robert McLaughlin, the owner of HD Dog Training in Philadelphia, PA for some tips on getting your pup ready for a big adventure.
 “First things first, I always train my dog to enjoy car rides.” he says.
 “Some dogs have anxiety when you are putting them in the car and contrary to belief the only way to get dogs over their fears is to expose them to the things that they have an issue with little by little.
 If my dog is car sick, I train the dog to just hop into their crate in the car and then treat them heavily upon entering.
 I then let them out very soon after, rinse, wash, repeat, do things multiple times a day weeks or even months before your trip.”

 He reminds pet owners to “Make sure you are consistent and when the dog looks forward to getting into the car begin to take them places they will enjoy.
 NOT ONLY TO THE VET OR TO BOARDING!
 Dogs need to have many more positive experiences to associate with getting into the car.
 Dogs who only get in cars to go to veterinarians usually not be excited about car rides.

 Now that you’ve got your best friend super excited about getting in the car, here are a few tips to ensure your trip goes as smoothly as possible.